gzeinnumer/MyLibDialogFragment/README.md

 }
 ```

 Here is some configuration that you can use.
-Use this configuration on `onStart()`
+Use this configuration on `onStart()`.
+Optional you can use it or not.
 ```java
 public class CustomMyLibDialog extends MyLibDialog {